 - A friend of a friend - 17%

 - Someone you don't know - 55%

-So, if you want to stay friends with friends, share with strangers.
+So, if you want to stay friends with friends, maybe you should live with strangers.

 3. Are your routines compatible?

 Let's face it: if you're in bed by 9pm and up at 6am, you're not going to enjoy living with someone who's cooking their dinner at midnight...

 Ask them about their work schedule.
 If you work from home you might (both) find it frustrating having another person in the house during the day.
 On the other hand, if you live with someone who works night shifts and sleeps during the day, tip-toeing around the house could get boring very quickly.